 Wrapping it up

-attribute or inline JavaScript in another blog post, read that article here.
+Other than defer parsing of JavaScript, you can also use async attribute or inline JavaScript to remove render-blocking JavaScript.
+I have covered async attribute or inline JavaScript in another blog post, read that article here.
 In that article, I have also mentioned a few useful WordPress plugins to defer parsing JavaScript.

 Although WordPress plugins are available to defer parsing of JavaScript.
 The above-explained script method is considered more appropriate by several experts and webmasters.
 But the people who use WordPress know that using a WordPress plugin is like bliss.

 I hope this guide will help you to defer parsing of JavaScript.
-Let me know, which technique do you use to defer parsing of JavaScript.
+Let me know, which technique you use to defer parsing of JavaScript.
 If you are facing any problem implementing the above methods or have a question.
-Let me know via comment section.
+Let me know via the comment section.
 I will be happy to answer.

 Cheers!